 In Texas, impairment means a blood-alcohol level of.
 08 or higher, or “not having the normal use of mental or physical faculties” because of drinking or taking drugs, according to the state Penal Code.

 The judge – or a jury in a criminal trial – can still give you probation on a second or third drunk driving offense, but you will have to serve at least a few days in jail, under the Texas Code of Criminal Procedure.
-The sentence is 5 days minimum for DWI second offense and 10 days minimum for DWI third offense.
+The sentence is 5 days minimum for DWI second offense and 10 days minimum for a third offense DWI.

 Other conditions of probation, or community supervision, are similar to simple DWI, but more stringent.
 They are:

-Civil penalties and fees for drunk driving second and third offense
+Civil penalties and fees for drunk driving – Second / Third offense

 As with simple DWI, the civil penalties are potentially as stiff as the criminal charges.